stormlightlabs/volt/docs/internals/reactivity.md

 # Reactivity Architecture

-VoltX’s reactivity system is built around a small set of primitives—signals, computed signals, and effects—that coordinate via an explicit dependency tracker.
+VoltX’s reactivity system is built around a small set of primitives: signals, computed signals, and effects, that coordinate via an explicit dependency tracker.
 This document explains how those pieces fit together, how updates flow through the system, and the trade-offs we made while hardening the implementation.

 ## Signals